-Since 2012, the USAID-funded Leadership Management and Governance project in Haiti (LMG/Haiti) has partnered with the Ministry of Health (Ministère de la Santé Publique et de la Population, (or MSPP) in collaboration with the World Bank and the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) Country Coordinating Mechanism (CCM) to generate inspired leadership, sound management, and transparent governance for stronger health teams, organizations, and healthier Haitians.
+The USAID-funded Leadership Management and Governance project in Haiti (LMG/Haiti) partnered with the Ministry of Health (Ministère de la Santé Publique et de la Population, (or MSPP) in collaboration with the World Bank and the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) Country Coordinating Mechanism (CCM) to generate inspired leadership, sound management, and transparent governance for stronger health teams, organizations, and healthier Haitians.

-While focused on strengthening capacity at the central level, LMG/Haiti technical activities impact individuals across all levels of the Haitian health system.
-Specifically, LMG/Haiti targets key health system functions that support sustainable improvements in delivery of essential health services, pursuant four primary objectives:
+While focused on strengthening capacity at the central level, LMG/Haiti technical activities impacted individuals across all levels of the Haitian health system.
+Specifically, LMG/Haiti targeted key health system functions that support sustainable improvements in delivery of essential health services, pursuant four primary objectives:

 - Strengthen the capacity of the Ministry of Health’s contracting unit to efficiently and transparently manage all sources of funding, including the U.S Government

 - Strengthen the MSPP capacity to improve quality of and access to health services and to better regulate, manage, and monitor the health system